bevan-philip/reddit-time-traveller/README.md

 # reddit-time-traveller
-A CLI tool using the PullPush API to allow you to browse the top posts for a specified time period.
+A CLI tool using the PullPush API to allow you to browse the top posts for a specified year.

 ## Usage
 For those using UV,